pirovp/datascicapstone/docs/documentation.md

 # Language models

-For this application, language models based on back-off algorithms were explored, with varying choices of training data size, length of n-grams considered, etc. A small interpolation model (with n = 3) was also investigated.
+For this application, language models based on back-off algorithms were explored, with varying choices of training data size, length of n-grams considered, etc. Interpolation models (assigning different weights to n, n-1, n-2 grams) were also examined but proved to be too computationally expensive in training phase.

 ### Training and test
 The models were trained on subsamples of the full available data.
 The nature of the models is such that size, accuracy and training time both increase with increasing the size of the training sample.